 Fortunately, in those two weeks I booked enough business that I was able to hit the ground running, and I’ve never looked back.
 Since 2001 I’ve helped countless organizations create ad campaigns, marketing strategies, logos, and websites, and I still love what I do.

-If you have a small to medium-sized business with a solid product or service, we’d love to talk to you.
+If you own or are part of a small to medium-sized business organization with a solid product or service, we’d love to talk to you.
 Whether your company needs an single ad campaign or an entire rebranding for your organization, my team and I will work with you to find the look and message that connects you with your target customer.